Mark Schofield (@MarkSchofield) and I dig into Jacoby Brissett’s impressive performance against a daunting Virginia Tech defense.

 The circled linebacker is the focal point of this play.
 The linebacker may peek over and see that the two outer receivers in the trips formations took steps down the field first, meaning they could be getting deep, so the linebacker must too.
 On the other hand, the linebacker could see the underneath route and jump on it immediately.
 Against linebackers who were not smart enough to quickly recognize the high-low and not athletic enough to recover from their mental mistake, Flip allowed his quarterback to thrive.

 Flip also gave McCown plenty of opportunities to pick on- you guessed it- Steve Williams.
 The way in which he attacked Williams was a testament to him knowing when to move on from one strategy to another.
 Namely, Flip called for a lot of plays that stressed Williams, especially when in San Diego territory.
-There would be stretches where DeFillipo would attack him a couple times in a row, then focus the attack elsewhere in order to not get his offense exposed.
+There would be stretches where DeFilippo would attack him a couple times in a row, then focus the attack elsewhere in order to not get his offense exposed.
 Flip gets all he can out of moments of defensive weakness, but is not too stubborn to move on and chip away at a separate weakness.

 Though, the best offensive minds force weakness into the defense.
-On top of using heavy doses of motion, mostly with tight ends and fullbacks, DeFillipo does a good job of cycling the defense out of position.
+On top of using heavy doses of motion, mostly with tight ends and fullbacks, DeFilippo does a good job of cycling the defense out of position.
 High/lows and wheel routes (undefeated) are the best way to do this- and you bet Flip knows it.

 This play forces a lot of rotation from the defense.
 Underneath defenders flow to their rights while the defensive backs all move to their lefts.
 Had the intended target not slipped and fouled up his timing with the catch point, this would have been complete.
-What makes this particular play work is the tight end’s “in/hitch” route.
+What makes this particular play work is the tight end’s shallow cross route.
 Lining up the tight end to move him from the right side of the field to the left forces the inside linebacker to the right side of the field to hold his coverage.
 If the linebacker vacates too early, the tight can stop his route and make the catch there.
 Conversely, playing the shallow route with too much patience will lead to a crease in the defense for the “dig” route to be complete.

 Wheel routes are undefeated, especially when aided by misdirection.
-The naked bootleg to the right side indicates that the throw is almost certainly going to the right side of the field, so the defense played the odds.
+The boot-action to the right side indicates that the throw is almost certainly going to the right side of the field, so the defense played the odds.
 The Ravens lost their bet big time as Barnidge was able to slip by the defense by disguising himself as a pursuing blocker.
 Barnidge broke into open field, turned around for the easy reception and, just like that, put the Browns in scoring position.

 “Power” and “counter” concepts are the heart of Flip’s ground attack.
 Theoretically, this is similar to a lot of successful rushing teams right now, but Cleveland personnel is struggling to hold up.
 Power/counter plays require a kick-out man, who is more than likely a fullback or a tight end.
 Nobody in this player group can block adequately.
 They are pushed back into the backfield more often than they seal off the rushing lane.
 Granted, expecting a fullback or tight end to be like a 6th offensive lineman is absurd, but they should be able to provide a healthy constant of sealing off linebackers.
 Cleveland’s do not, and their starting tight end is the worst of them all.

 Though, Flip does not get a laundry list of excuses.
 A good deal of the blame can be thrust upon him.
-As a young offensive coordinator, DeFillipo has yet to hone his craft as a coordinator of the rushing attack.
+As a young offensive coordinator, DeFilippo has yet to hone his craft as a coordinator of the rushing attack.
 Often, this means making minor adjustments based on the opponent to better the chances of the unit holding their ground.
 Flip has been able to show this level of aptitude with his aerial attack, though he does not have a strong identity as a creator for his running backs, largely because some of his blocking schemes fail to create defined rushing lanes, instead looking like a mosh pit of one 300 pound man trying to out-muscle the other.

 DeFeillipo’s coordination of the rushing attack is a bit of a clunky mess right now, and that is probably to be expected of a first year coordinator who has exclusively worked with quarterbacks throughout his career.
 As his career as a coordinator progresses, his understanding and manipulation of the rushing attack will become increasingly evident.
 Flip’s passing approach, however, is one of the best in the business and he has already done more with Cleveland’s quarterbacks than was to be expected of them.

-2015 is not John DeFillipo’s year to shine.
+2015 is not John DeFilippo’s year to shine.
 Hell, 2016 probably won’t be his breakout year either because the Cleveland offense seems to be a piece or two away.
-DeFillipo appears to be more of an investment in the future than an immediate powerhouse of a coordinator like Shanahan was.
-With as brilliant as his passing concepts and play calling have been at just 37 years old, DeFillipo is one of the best budding minds in the league.
+DeFilippo appears to be more of an investment in the future than an immediate powerhouse of a coordinator like Shanahan was.
+With as brilliant as his passing concepts and play calling have been at just 37 years old, DeFilippo is one of the best budding minds in the league.
 Flip’s time to shine has yet to come, but Cleveland has a young mind primed to be a renowned presence in this league.

 Justis (@JuMosq) and Anthony (@ChiadoNFL) join me in discussing mediocrity, #PressureProduction and short cornerbacks.